front-end-foundations/FlexNav/README.md

 window.addEventListener("hashchange", setContentAccordingToHash); // NEW
 ```

-When we first arrive at the page it is blank and there is no highlighted tab.
+When a user first arrives at the page there will be no hash - the page will be blank and there will be no highlighted tab.
 We will add a new function called `initializePage` to set the default view:

 ```js
 var tabs = document.querySelectorAll("nav a");